The influence of cold Jupiters in the formation of close-in planets. I. planetesimal transport: Introduction

 The mechanism that we invoke to transport planetesimals inwards is based on the sweeping of secular resonances to drive eccentricity excitation and gas drag to damp them, causing orbital decay.
 The sweeping arises from the commensurability between the apsidal precession rates of the Jovian planet and that of the planetesimals (\citealt{hep80}; \citealt{war81}), a process that has been studied in various contexts, including the dynamics of asteroids in the Solar System \citep{lemaitre1991,nagasawa99,zheng17a,zheng17b,gong19} and the excitation of planetary eccentricities and/or inclinations \citep{hahn99,nagasawa03,petro2019,Toliou2019}.

 This process can be understood as follows (see also Figure \ref{fig:schematic} for an illustration).
 The gap-opening Jovian planet will undergo apsidal precession with a positive frequency due to the disk's gravity \citep{war81}.
-On the other hand, non-gap-opening planets/planetesimals do so at a (generally) negative rate due to the disk \citep{war81} and positively due an external perturber like in the case of the planetesimals with the Jovian(s).
-The depletion of the disk can lead to instances when the frequencies match at a given orbital radius, driving the excitation of the planetesimals' eccentricities (see Figure \ref{fig:fig1} for an illustration).
+On the other hand, non-gap-opening planets/planetesimals will precess (generally) at a negative rate due to the disk \citep{war81} or positively due an external perturber like in the case of planetesimals affected by the Jovian(s).
+The depletion of the disk can lead to instances when the frequencies match at a given orbital radius, driving the excitation of the planetesimals' eccentricities when a slightly eccentric giant planet is considered (see Figure \ref{fig:fig1} for an illustration).
 These eccentricities are damped by the drag from the gas, pushing the planetesimals inwards, plowing them through the inner system as the resonance moves inward as the disk disperses.
 This can effectively transport a large percentage of solid material available in the region.

-A major goal of our work is to understand these dynamics for realistic disks by accounting for gaps, inner cavities, and variable viscosities; expanding previous treatments which typically use uniform power-law disks.
+A major goal of our work is to understand these dynamics for realistic disks by accounting for gaps, inner cavities, and different disk viscosities; expanding previous treatments which typically use uniform power-law disks.